FREQUENTLY ASKED

 [Back to Top]

-16. Must
+16. Must I comply with

-I comply with MCLE requirements while I am on active
+MCLE requirements while I am on active duty in the military?

 Answer:

-Regular (active) members of the SC Bar who
+(active) members of the SC Bar who are deployed overseas on an active duty

-obtain a temporary waiver of their MCLE requirement
+military assignment may request and obtain a temporary waiver of their MCLE

-members of the SC Bar, regardless of their duty station, are exempt from SC CLE
+Military members of the SC Bar, regardless of

-requirements for as long as they maintain military member status.
+their duty station, are exempt from SC CLE requirements for as long as they

-Military members who change their status are afforded an exemption for their
+status are afforded an exemption for their first year of civilian regular

-first year of civilian regular membership, after their change of status.
+membership, after their change of status.
+If you change your SC Bar

-“military,” you will become eligible for a permanent waiver of the
+membership status from “regular” to “military,” you will become eligible for a

-annual CLE requirement, pursuant to Rule 408(a)(2)(C), SCACR,
+permanent waiver of the annual CLE requirement, pursuant to Rule 408(a)(2)(C),

-for as long as you remain a military member.
+SCACR, for as long as you remain a military member.
 To change your SC Bar

 membership status you must contact both the SC Supreme Court’s Attorney

-Information System (AIS) (https://www.sccourts.org/AIS/)
+Information System (AIS) (https://www.sccourts.org/AIS/) and the SC Bar

-and the SC Bar Membership Services Department (http://www.scbar.org/Bar-Members; 803-799-6653; doelhafen@scbar.org
+Membership Services Department (http://www.scbar.org/Bar-Members; 803-799-6653; doelhafen@scbar.org or cmedlin@scbar.org), to request the

-Rule 410(h)(1)(E), SCACR.
-When you leave military duty and change
+When you leave military duty and change to regular (active) member

-to regular (active) member status with the SC Bar, you should contact the
+status with the SC Bar, you should contact the Commission regarding your MCLE

 17. Must